-A. Pre-Tax Contributions and Roth Contributions.
+A. Elective Contributions.

-As a Participant, you may elect to make Pre-Tax Contributions and/or, effective May 1, 2022 or as soon as administratively practicable thereafter, Roth Contributions of a specified whole percentage amount from your Compensation each pay period.
+As a Participant, you may elect to make Elective Contributions of a specified whole percentage amount from your Compensation each pay period.
 Your election is limited to a maximum of 80% of your Compensation in any given pay period.

-Your Pre-Tax Contributions and/or Roth Contributions will reduce the Compensation that would otherwise be paid to you.
+Your Elective Contributions may be in the form of Pre-Tax Contributions or Roth Contributions.
+Your Elective Contributions will reduce the Compensation that would otherwise be paid to you.

-The portion of your Compensation that you contribute to the Plan as a Pre-Tax Contribution is not subject to income tax for the year in which you contribute it.

-Example: Assume your Compensation for the

-year is \$25,000 and you elect to make Pre-Tax

-Contributions equal to 6 5% of your

-Compensation each pay period, or $1,500$ (6% x $25,000 = 1,500$) for the year.
+Tax Treatment of Pre-Tax Contributions.
+The portion of your Compensation that you contribute to the Plan as a Pre-Tax Contribution is subject to FICA, but is not subject to income tax for the year in which you contribute it.
+Distributions of Pre-Tax Contributions and related earnings are generally taxable for income tax purposes when distributed from the Plan.
+See General Taxation of Distributions on page 6.
+Example: Assume your Compensation for the year is \$35,000 and you elect to make Pre-Tax Contributions equal to 6% of your Compensation each pay period, or \$2,100 (6% x \$35,000 = \$2,100) for the year.

-Total Compensation: \$25,000 \$ 1,500
+Total Compensation: \$35,000

-Less Pre-Tax Contributions: \$ 1,500 W-2 Income (for income taxes): \$ 23,500
+Less Pre-Tax Contributions: \$ 2,100

+W-2 Income (for income taxes): \$ 32,900